 Persons who submit timely written comments will be provided with a copy of the final written decision and will be eligible to request reconsideration within 20 calendar days after publication of the notice or receipt of the decision, whichever is earlier under 11 AAC 99.060(b).
 This request must be accompanied by the fee established by the Executive Director under 11 AAC 99.130, which has been set at \$500, to be eligible for reconsideration.
 The Executive Director shall order or deny reconsideration within 20 calendar days after receiving the request for reconsideration.
-If the Executive Director takes no action during the 20-day period following the request for reconsideration, the request is considered denied.
-Denial of a request for reconsideration is the final administrative decision for purposes of appeal to the superior court under AS 44.62.560.
+If the Executive Director takes no action during the 20-day period following the request for reconsideration is the final administrative decision for purposes of appeal to the superior court under AS 44.62.560.